Multi-UE Identification and Localization in LAWN via an Autonomous Non-Serving UAV: System Model

 \glspl{srs} are pilot signals used in \gls{5g} mainly to evaluate the \gls{ul} channel quality and, starting from 3GPP Release 16, also for positioning purposes \cite{JSAC_Paglierani, TS38.211}.
 They are therefore highly configurable in both time and frequency domains.
 Unlike other \gls{ul} signals transmitted by different \glspl{ue}, whose time–frequency resources are dynamically assigned by the \gls{gnb} scheduler in an implementation-dependent manner, \glspl{srs} can be configured with fixed resources.
 For example, they may be set with a periodicity $T_{per}$ as short as a single \gls{ofdm} slot, and with an arbitrary subcarrier starting position $k_0$, occupying a minimum bandwidth $m_{SRS}$ of 4 \glspl{rb}.
 A smaller bandwidth offers several advantages in rescue scenarios, such as enhancing the \gls{snr} for the same transmitted power, reducing receiver complexity, improving the multiplexing capability of the network, and facilitating parallel search operations among multiple \glspl{uav}.

-Another distinctive feature is that their modulation symbol sequence $Q[k]$ is allocated onto subcarriers in multiples of 2, up to 12, leaving the remaining subcarriers empty.
-In the remainder of this manuscript, we will consider an allocation step $K_{TC} = 2$, as further explained in Sec.~\ref{sec: user identification}.
-The overall sequence length is then $M_{SRS} = 12m_{SRS}/K_{TC}$.
-An example of \gls{srs} allocated on the resource grid is depicted on the left of Figure \ref{fig:srs_grid}.
-The sequence $Q[k]$ is defined as
+Another distinctive feature is that the SRS modulation sequence $Q[k]$ is mapped onto subcarriers spaced by multiples of $K_{TC}$, where $K_{TC}\in\{2,4,6,8,12\}$, leaving the remaining subcarriers unused.
+Throughout this paper, we consider the minimum spacing $K_{TC}=2$, as further motivated in Sec.~\ref{sec:Coarse time sync} and Sec.~\ref{sec: user identification}.
+The resulting sequence length is therefore $M_{\mathrm{SRS}}=12m_{\mathrm{SRS}}/K_{TC}$.
+An example of the resulting resource allocation is shown on the left of Fig.~\ref{fig:srs_grid}.